kyverno/chainsaw/website/docs/collectors/get.md

       - try:
         # ...
         catch:
-        - events: {}
+        - get:
+            resource: pods
         # ...
         finally:
-        - events: {}
+        - get:
+            resource: pods
         # ...
     ```

-On the other hand, if a `namespace` is specified, Chainsaw will retrieve all events in the specified namespace.
+On the other hand, if a `namespace` is specified, Chainsaw will retrieve all resources in the specified namespace.

-!!! example "Collect all events in a specific namespace"
+!!! example "Collect all resources in a specific namespace"

     ```yaml
     apiVersion: chainsaw.kyverno.io/v1alpha1